• Mayo Clinic Minute

 "Interestingly, it's the fourth busiest holiday for hand injuries," says Dr. Sanj Kakar, a Mayo Clinic orthopedic hand and wrist surgeon.

-Dr. Kakar says almost one-third of those Halloween hand injuries are among kids 10 to 14.
+Dr. Kakar says almost one-third of those Halloween hand injuries are among kids ages 10 to 14.
 And most of them happen when people are carving pumpkins.

 Watch: The Mayo Clinic Minute